BECOMING A MEMBER

 1. Only Juniors and Seniors are eligible for selection into the National Honor Society.

-2. Students must have met the required cumulative 3.7 weighted GPA while enrolled at CB West.
+2. Students must have met the required cumulative 3.7000 weighted GPA while enrolled at CB West.
 GPA's are calculated from 9th grade to the present.
+GPA's are not like tests and quizzes; a student's cumulative high school Grade Point Average cannot and will not be rounded up.

 3. Students meeting the previous two requirements will be sent an email from an NHS adviser inviting them to apply for membership to the West chapter.
 Emails are sent in late June or early July.